LSZ2001/Audiovisual-causal-inference/README.md

 Before running any code, install BADS at the following link for model fitting:
   - Acerbi, L. & Ma, W. J. (2017).
 Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search.
 In Advances in Neural Information Processing Systems 30, pages 1834-1844. https://github.com/acerbilab/bads

 All code assumes that the current directory of Matlab is the main folder.
+The code runs on Matlab version R2023a.

 ## Main folder
 - **fast_fit_visualize.m** is an fast example code for fitting and visualizing models.
 It serves as a pipeline example for what the other two pieces of code above do.
 It fits the Exp-GaussianLaplace model with free audiovisual rescale and uniform lapse on UV+UA data (only 1 init per subject), and visualizes the fits.
 The resulting model fits are saved in a separate subfolder *fast_modefit_example*, to avoid confusion and overwriting of the proper model fits saved in the *modelfits* subfolder.